yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 >
 > We recommend using the [iOS Seamless SDK](seamless-sdk-payment-ios) for a smooth integration experience.
 This option provides a flexible payment solution with pre-built UI components and customization options.

-On this page, you will find all the steps to add, configure, and use the Full iOS SDK to enroll payment methods in your iOS project.
+On this page, you will find all the steps to add, configure, and use the Full iOS SDK in your project.

 ## Requirements